uvarc/rc-learning/content/notes/globus-data-transfer/add_locations.md

 **Instructions**

-1. Click Globus icon in toolbar
+1. Right-click Globus icon in toolbar
 2. Click “Preferences” (Mac) or “Options” (Windows)
 3. Click the Access tab
 4. Click the “+”